· Order in Council / Disaster Recovery Amendment Regulation · in-force

 What changed

-• Repeals and substitutes core sections (1, 2, 4-8) of the Disaster Recovery Regulation (AR 51/94), fundamentally altering the governance and administration of disaster assistance.
+- Repeals and substitutes sections 1, 2, and 4-8 of the Disaster Recovery Regulation (AR 51/94), revising the governance and administration of disaster assistance.

-• Introduces new definitions for terms such as "adequate and available" insurance, "Directives," "Executive Director," and "Managing Director."
+- Introduces new definitions for terms including "adequate and available" insurance, "Directives," "Executive Director," and "Managing Director."

-• Explicitly adopts the "Alberta Disaster Assistance Directives" established by the Minister under section 7.01 of the Act, making them part of the Regulation.
+- Adopts the "Alberta Disaster Assistance Directives" established by the Minister under section 7.01 of the Act, integrating them into the Regulation.

-• Delegates authority to the Managing Director to annually determine "adequate and available" insurance for natural hazards and to administer programs for financial assistance, including establishing rate schedules.
+- Delegates authority to the Managing Director to annually determine "adequate and available" insurance for natural hazards and to administer financial assistance programs, including establishing rate schedules.

-• Delegates authority to the Executive Director to provide financial or other assistance to eligible public and private sector applicants in accordance with the Directives.
+- Delegates authority to the Executive Director to provide financial or other assistance to eligible public and private sector applicants as per the Directives.

-• Establishes new review processes for decisions, including reconsideration of the Minister's program approval decisions by local authorities and review of the Executive Director's eligibility and assistance amount decisions by the Managing Director for private sector applicants.
+- Establishes new review processes for decisions, including reconsideration of Minister's program approval decisions by local authorities and review of Executive Director's eligibility and assistance decisions by the Managing Director for private sector applicants.

 Why it matters

-• Centralizes key policy details within Ministerial Directives, which are adopted into the Regulation but are external documents, potentially affecting transparency and public scrutiny compared to direct inclusion in the Regulation.
+- Centralizes key policy details within Ministerial Directives, which are adopted into the Regulation but remain external documents, potentially impacting transparency and public scrutiny compared to direct inclusion in the Regulation.

-• Shifts significant administrative and decision-making authority regarding disaster assistance programs from the Minister to the Managing Director and Executive Director of the Alberta Emergency Management Agency.
+- Shifts administrative and decision-making authority for disaster assistance programs from the Minister to the Managing Director and Executive Director of the Alberta Emergency Management Agency.

-• Expands the Managing Director's discretion to define "adequate and available" insurance annually, which directly impacts eligibility criteria for financial assistance for the public.
+- Expands the Managing Director's discretion to annually define "adequate and available" insurance, directly impacting eligibility criteria for public financial assistance.

-• Formalizes and clarifies the application and review processes for both local authorities seeking program approval and private sector applicants seeking financial assistance, potentially improving procedural clarity.
+- Formalizes and clarifies application and review processes for local authorities seeking program approval and private sector applicants seeking financial assistance, potentially improving procedural clarity.

-• The explicit adoption of Ministerial Directives into the Regulation means that changes to these Directives will directly alter the regulatory framework for disaster assistance without requiring a new Order in Council.
+- The adoption of Ministerial Directives into the Regulation allows changes to these Directives to alter the regulatory framework for disaster assistance without requiring a new Order in Council.

 Rights affected